terra-campaigns/unsettled/directory/Wyrmbark/Basajaun.md

 title: Basajaun
 role: Those from which we stole the secrets of lifestock and farming
 status:
-hooks: Is searching for a missing daughter.
+hooks:
+- Finds his missing daughter, Artea, from the Big Ford Druidic Monastery.

 images:
 - ../../imgs/gallery/Pasted%20image%2020250729083448.png